 FERPA is short for the Family Educational Rights and Privacy Act, a federal law that was enacted in 1974.
 FERPA protects the privacy of student education records.
 All educational institutions that receive federal funding, including Cornell, must comply with FERPA.
 When you become a Cornell student you are protected by FERPA for your lifetime.

 FERPA gives students four basic rights with respect to their education record:

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.

 The following are excluded from the definition of education records:

-University law enforcement records.
+- University law enforcement records.

-Medical and mental health records (these are covered under HIPPA).
+- Medical and mental health records (these are covered under HIPPA).

-Student's name will not be released to honor societies and award programs even if honors criteria are met.
+- Student's name will not be released to honor societies and award programs even if honors criteria are met.

-Name and email will not appear in the electronic directory.
+- Name and email will not appear in the electronic directory.

-Student's name will not appear in the commencement program.
+- Student's name will not appear in the commencement program.

-Name will not be shared with parties attempting to verify enrollment or degree.
+- Name will not be shared with parties attempting to verify enrollment or degree.

-Even if a student has chosen to block the release of their directory information, Cornell may disclose the information under applicable exceptions or with the student's case-by-case consent.
+When a student has chosen to block the release of their directory information, Cornell may disclose the information under applicable exceptions or with the student's case-by-case consent.

 When a student reaches the age of 18 or begins to attend a post-secondary institution, regardless of age, all FERPA rights belong to the student.
 This can be a major shift for families as students begin college.
 Before a student begins attending Cornell University, families are encouraged to discuss how they will keep an open dialogue about student experiences, enrollment, and grades.